aws-powertools/powertools-lambda-python/docs/quickstart.md

 ```

 So far, so good!
 To make things easier, we want to add extra context to the logs.
-We can extract it from a lambda context or an event passed to lambda handler at the time of invocation.
+We can extract it from a Lambda context or an event passed to Lambda handler at the time of invocation.
 We add those specific attributes wherever a logger is used.
 Can we ensure that the required attributes are added automatically on our behalf without having to move them around?
 Yes!
 Powertools Logger to the rescue :-)
 === "app.py"

     ```python hl_lines="3 7 14 20 24"